timJFrame/sei-project-3/README.md

 # ![](readme-images/login-mock-up.jpg)
 # ![](readme-images/profile-mock-up.jpg)

-<p>We starting by creating the shell for back-end and then Sandra moved onto creating models and controllers.
+<p>We started by creating the shell for back-end and then Sandra moved onto creating models and controllers.
 Testing each route in Insomnia as it was created.
 Once the back-end of the site was starting to take shape Sandra and I began creating seeding data for the jobs on the website and Alberto took charge of creating seeding data for the ‘Bidder’ and ‘Auctioneer’ profiles using ‘faker.js’</p>